ProcedureKit/ProcedureKit/Documentation/Guides/Basic Features/Conditions.md

 }
 ```

 This method receives the procedure instance which the condition has been attached to, and should called the (escaping) completion handler with the result.
 This means that it is possible to evaluate the condition asynchronously.
-The result of the evaluation is a `ConditionResult`, which is a typealias for `ProcedureResult<Bool>`.
+The result of the evaluation is a [`ConditionResult`](Other%20Typealiases.html#\/s:12ProcedureKit15ConditionResult), which is a typealias for `ProcedureResult<Bool>`.

-### Calling the completion BlockCondition
+### Calling the completion block

+- Important:
-Your `evaluate(procedure:completion:)` override *must* eventually call the completion block with a `ConditionResult`.
+Your `evaluate(procedure:completion:)` override *must* eventually call the completion block with a [`ConditionResult`](Other%20Typealiases.html#\/s:12ProcedureKit15ConditionResult).
 (Although it may, of course, be called asynchronously.)

 `ConditionResult` encompasses 3 states:
 1. `.success(true)`, the "successful" result